 - severe pain when attempting certain movements (for example climbing stairs, walking, running).

-- Diagnosis is primarily based upon the patient's history and physical exam; other more common, similar problems are diagnosed or ruled out by CT, MRI, electromyography, and injection tests.
+- Health care professionals make their diagnosis based upon the patient's history and physical exam; other more common, similar problems are diagnosed or ruled out by CT, MRI, electromyography, and injection tests.

 - Treatment of piriformis syndrome depends upon the chronicity of the disease and may include physical therapy, exercise, stretching, and medical treatments such as injection therapy, NSAIDs, opiates, and infrequently surgery.

 - Doctors and other health professionals who may treat piriformis syndrome include orthopedists, osteopathic physicians, physical therapists, occupational therapists, sports medicine doctors, and less frequently, surgeons and/or ob-gyn doctors.